 How Often Do You Need New Brakes?

 Your car’s manual will tell you how often the manufacturer expects you to need new brakes, but very few manuals go far enough to claim they have it pinned down.
 Usually, the recommendation is to have a brake inspection every 20,000 to 30,000 miles or every year or two, depending on the manufacturer.
-That’s because the way you drive has a greater impact on the lifespan of your brakes and their associated parts than it does on practically any other part in your vehicle, except for maybe the tires.
+That’s because the way you drive and where you drive has a greater impact on the lifespan of your brakes and their associated parts than it does on practically any other part in your vehicle, except for maybe the tires.

 If you are the kind of driver who brakes hard, tows or carries extra loads in the truck, or drives in constant stop-and-go traffic, the chances are your brakes are going to wear much quicker than average.
 This extra strain greatly lowers the life expectancy of OEM brake pads, which are designed for the kind of driving recommended as best practices for individuals with a private operator’s license.
 Most people don’t drive like that, though.
 Some tend to be more cautious, braking slowly and early to keep the ride gentle and minimize forces on the passengers.
 Others like the biofeedback of rapid acceleration or deceleration.
 These different driving styles will wear the break system differently.
 That’s why brake inspections are needed to determine the best time to replace brake pads.